pedrohserrano/facebook-ad-library-scraper/README.md

 - This script performs data transformation i.e. unnesting messy JSON to pretty data tables
 - This script will impute 0 for missing demographics and regions
 - The intent of this tool is to investigate political advertisements practices on Facebook
-- It should *only* be used for research and analysis, not for monetary gain.
+- It "should" **ONLY** be used for research and analysis, not for monetary gain.
 - The data analisys is one file: `Facebook_Ads_API.ipynb` [See the full analysis here](https://nbviewer.jupyter.org/github/pedrohserrano/facebook-ads-library-netherlands/blob/master/Facebook_Ads_API.ipynb)
 - The data used for this analysis in the data folder, if you run the analysis the data will be overwritten.
 - Facebook **ONLY** allows to retrieve ads about `Social Issues, Elections or Politics`, or `Maatschappelijke kwesties, verkiezingen of politiek` in Dutch.